Charles Chichester

-Sir Charles Chichester (1795–1847) was a British army officer, known in particular for his service in the British Auxiliary Legion in Spain under George de Lacy Evans.
+Sir Charles Chichester (16 March 1795 – 4 April 1847) was a British army officer, known in particular for his service in the British Auxiliary Legion in Spain under George de Lacy Evans.

 Early life

-He was born 16 March 1795, the second son of Charles Joseph Chichester of Calverleigh Court, Devon, and his wife Honoria French, daughter of Thomas French of Rahasane, co.
-Galway.
+He was born 16 March 1795, the second son of Charles Joseph Chichester of Calverleigh Court, Devon, and his wife Honoria French, daughter of Thomas French of Rahasane, County Galway.
 He was educated at Stonyhurst College, and then was appointed ensign in the 14th Foot in March 1811.

 Chichester became lieutenant in 1812.
 He served with the second battalion of his regiment in the Mediterranean: Malta, Sicily, Genoa and Marseilles.
 It was disbanded in December 1817, and he was transferred with many others to the 1st battalion, with which he served some years in India.
 He exchanged in 1821, as lieutenant, to the 2nd (then light infantry) battalion of the 60th Foot, in North America.

 In 1824 Chichester became captain, by purchase; and major in 1826.
 After commanding the depot of the 2nd battalion, at the time recently transformed into a rifle corps, for several years, he obtained a lieutenant-colonelcy, unattached, 12 July 1831.